- How much power does a PowerNEST generate?

-- Does PowerNEST make sound or has it acoustic annoyance?
+- Does PowerNEST make noise or does it have acoustic annoyance?

-- Does it cause vibrations, and will I feel or hear something?
+- Does it cause vibrations, and will I feel or hear noices?

 - What is the impact on the existing roof?
 Will an existing roof will be able to support it without additional structure?

 - What is the cost of a PowerNEST?